A Markov Decision Process Framework for Efficient and Implementable Contact Tracing and Isolation: Approximation Algorithms for

 \section{Approximation Algorithms for \prob{}}

 In the previous section, we showed that even when all compliance and transmission probabilities are 1, \prob{} is NP-Hard.
 As a result, we focus on developing approximation algorithms.
-In order to do this, we assume that in addition to transmission rates $q_{uv}$ and compliance rates $c_u$, we are given the probability $u\in V_1$ gets infected in the next timestep, which we denote $p_u$.
-This can be calculated as $p_u=1-\prod_{v\in I:(u,v)\in E}(1-q_{uv})$.
+For ease of notation in the next sections, we let $p_u=1-\prod_{v\in I:(u,v)\in E}(1-q_{uv})$ be the probability $u\in V_1$ gets infected in the next timestep.

 Let $D_v$ denote the number of neighbors in $V_1$ node $v\in V_2$ has and let $D=\max_{v\in V_2}D_v$.
-We first present an MILP to formulate \prob{} and show that applying \ALG{} gives a $D$-approximation.
+We first present a mixed integer linear program (MILP) to formulate \prob{} and show that applying \ALG{} gives a $D$-approximation (i.e., it provides a solution with objective value at most $D$ times optimal).
 Using insight from the analysis of \ALG{}, we present a simple greedy algorithm, \Greedy{}, which still guarantees a $D$-approximation.
 Furthermore, \Greedy{} offers better interpretability and is easier to implement under noisy/incomplete information.

 Note that we don't make an assumption of independence in our proofs, which is an advantage of our methods.
-This means our methods still apply when transmissions are positively correlated, which is common in disease spread due to meeting in groups.
-As a trade-off, we have weaker approximation guarantees than what may be optimal.
+This means our results apply even when transmissions are correlated (e.g., when the transmission events $v\to u$ and $w\to u$ are positively correlated, for neighbors $v,w\in I$ of $u\in V_1$): we just need to update the formula above for $p_u$ to take correlations into account, in constraint (\ref{eqn:V2geqV1probabilistic}) and later.
+Such correlations are common due to meetings in groups/crowds, making our methods especially desirable.

 Let $E'=E\cap (V_1\times V_2)$ be the edges which can potentially transmit the disease in the next timestep.
 We can write \prob{} as an MILP:

 We have $x_u,y_u$ for $u\in V_1$ as indicators representing $u$ being asked to quarantined and $u$ potentially spreading the disease, respectively.
 We allow at most $B$ nodes to be quarantined, as indicated by Constraint \ref{const:budget}.
 Note that for $v\in V_2$, we have the following for every $u\in V_1$ with $(u,v)\in E$: the probability that $v$ gets infected is lower bounded by the probability $u$ is infected, $u$ is not selected for quarantine or $u$ does not comply, and $u$ transmits the disease to $v$.
 Thus $z_v$ for $v\in V_2$ represents a lower bound on the probability on $v$ getting infected, as conveyed through Constraint \ref{eqn:V2geqV1probabilistic}.